amorist/awesome/README.md

 - [baichuan-inc/Baichuan-7B](https://github.com/baichuan-inc/Baichuan-7B) - A large-scale 7B pretraining language model developed by BaiChuan-Inc.
 - [THUDM/ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) - ChatGLM-6B: An Open Bilingual Dialogue Language Model | 开源双语对话语言模型
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
-- [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Run any open-source LLMs, such as Llama 2, Mistral, as OpenAI compatible API endpoint, locally and in the cloud.
+- [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Run any open-source LLMs, such as Llama 2, Mistral, as OpenAI compatible API endpoint in the cloud.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [SCUTlihaoyu/open-chat-video-editor](https://github.com/SCUTlihaoyu/open-chat-video-editor) - Open source short video automatic generation tool
 - [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool